-This was obtained in late 2013 from Buckinghamshire County Council.
+This was obtained in late 2013 from Buckinghamshire County Council (now Buckinghamshire Council).

 Westbourne Street was completed in December 2015.
 The existing highway on Desborough Road, Lily’s Walk, Suffield Road and Queen Alexandra Road already exist within the highway boundary.
 As such changes do not need planning permission.
 These changes have been subject to public consultation and regular stakeholder engagement.

-On the 2 December 2016, Wycombe District Council granted planning permission (ref 15/08002FULEA) for the redevelopment of the former Gas Works site.
+On the 2 December 2016, Wycombe District Council (now Buckinghamshire Council) granted planning permission (ref 15/08002FULEA) for the redevelopment of the former Gas Works site.
 The permission was for a mixed use development comprising:

 239 residential dwellings